programmerq/glassboxpodcast.com/index.markdown

 inspirational, sarcastic, or even funny, depending on the topic, then we move on to the main segment, where we usually do a deep dive into the topic to see what slipped through the cracks.
 Occasionally we have an interview where we can talk to interesting people.
-Then we move intoMeia of Great Price and either deep dive into different Mormon books or talk about some interesting or pertinent media.
+Then we move into Media of Great Price and either deep dive into different Mormon books or talk about some interesting or pertinent media.
 And we finish up with a positive news headline to show you that the world isn't always on fire.
 Sit down and have a listen!
 We have a lot